A research study out of Finland confirms what all cyclists know intuitively – cycling is good for our brains! In fact, cycling makes your brain grow!

 Again, there was no actual bench pressing going on in the group of rats doing resistance training.
 Even if they made barbells and benches that tiny, I don’t think there’s a rat alive who could manage to do sets of bench presses.
 What they did was attach tiny weights to the rats’ tails, and then get them to climb ladders.
 It had the same effect as weight training, in that the rats got much stronger.
 Probably got pretty grumpy, too.
 I know I would, if someone tied a weight to my butt and forced me to climb ladders all day.

 Sadly, after the experiment was done, the rat’s brains were examined, which no doubt had to be preceded by their deaths.
 In any event, only one group of rats showed a significant change in their brains.

-This is where it gets really interesting.
+Now this is where it gets really interesting.
 As you know, most parts of our bodies stop growing after we mature.
-Sadly, there is no way to overcome this for most of our bodies – if there was, I would most certainly be a foot taller by now.
-But it IS actually possible to grow new brain cells in a mature brain – specifically, in the hippocampus, which is a key area of the brain for learning and memory.
-This growth of brain cells is called adult neurogenesis (basically, the birth of neurons).
+Sadly, there is no way to overcome this for most of our bodies – if there was any way at all, I would most certainly be at least a foot taller by now.
+But it is actually possible to grow new brain cells in a mature brain – specifically, in the hippocampus, which is a key area of the brain for learning and memory.
+This growth of brain cells is called adult neurogenesis (basically, the growth and development of neurons).

 I find myself wondering if the fun element had any correlation with the end results?

 The brains of all the other rats stayed almost exactly the same.
 There was zero change in the brains of the sedentary rats and the weight-training rats, and minimal changes in the brains of the interval-training rats.
-(In case you are wondering, you get a rat to do interval training by putting it on a treadmill and getting it to run faster and then slower.
+In case you are wondering, you get a rat to do interval training by putting it on a treadmill and getting it to run faster and then slower.
 And then faster and then slower again, and again, and again.
 No doubt that was a grumpy group of rats too.
 I know for sure I would be if someone did that to me.
 Seriously?
 You’re going to keep changing the speed on the treadmill, and you won’t let me get off?

 “Our results confirm that sustained aerobic exercise is key in improving adult hippocampal neurogenesis AHN.”